Perdido Street Station: Plot

 With the aid of Derkhan, a journalist and friend of Lin, Isaac discovers that Mr. Motley purchased his slakemoths from the government.
 The government become aware of the activities of the slakemoths and begin to suppress the various rebellious elements within the city.
 To re-capture the slakemoths, they attempt to enlist the help of demons and the Weaver, a spider-like creature who moves through dimensions, obsessed with patterns and its own peculiar view of beauty.
 The demons refuse to assist and the Weaver soon ends up aiding Isaac.

 Isaac and his friends kill one of the slakemoths with the aid of a sentient machine known as the Construct Council.
 They then destroy the eggs that the slakemoths have laid before laying a trap for the remainder of the creatures.
 The trap is mostly successful, but the last slakemoth escapes and returns 'home' to Mr. Motley's facility.
 The Weaver transports Isaac to the warehouse where they find Lin, who has been tortured but is still working on the sculpture.
 A confrontation occurs, during which Lin's mind is half eaten and the last slakemoth is killed by Mr. Motley's men.
 Isaac escapes with Lin and Yagharek and prepares to leave the city.
 Isaac learns of Yagharek's crime, a rape of one of his own species, and declines to help him fly again.
 Lin never fully recovers and Yagharek is left alone in the city, pulling out his feathers and having to accept his new flightless identity.

+Critic reviews

+The novel received positive reviews from critics, who noted its complexity and scope, the elaboration of details, and its completeness, as well as the credibility and plausibility of the world.
+Critics praised the author's inventiveness and the story's fascination, considering the main achievement to be New Crobuzon, which is also the main character of the novel.